• Skip to primary navigation

 Pyramid Mountain in Jasper National Park

-Getting to Jasper is quite easy and the closest major city and airport to Jasper is Edmonton (365km).
-Banff National Park is approximately 3.5 hours south (288km) reachable via the Icefields Parkway.
-Visitors coming into Jasper via motor vehicle will need to purchase a park pass either in advance or at the park gates.
+Getting to Jasper is relatively easy, and the closest major city and airport to Jasper is Edmonton (365km).
+Banff National Park is approximately 3.5 hours south (288km), reachable via the Icefields Parkway.
+Visitors entering Jasper via motor vehicle will need to purchase a park pass either in advance or at the park gates.

-Here is more information on getting from Edmonton to Jasper or from Banff to Jasper.
+Here is more information on getting from Edmonton to Jasper or the Icefields Parkway from Banff to Jasper.

 And if you’re looking for good eats…don’t miss our guide to the best Jasper restaurants.

 Need some help planning your stay?
-We’ve got lots of suggestions for things to do in Jasper, too!
+We’ve got many suggestions for things to do in Jasper, too!

 Also, don’t leave home without our FREE Road Trip Alberta bingo cards to amp up the fun on your trip!